ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-cks.
-Send money order, draft or
-stamps and they will be sent promptly by
-express, charges prepaid?
-Orders for
-single packs must contain 12 cents in
-stamps, as they will be sent by mail.
-Address,
-John Sebastin, O, P. A.,
-Chicago.
-a
-It Saves the Cronpy Children.
-Skavtew, Va.
-We have a splendid
-sale on Chamberlain&#x27;s Cough Remedy,
-and our customers coming from far and
-near, speak of it in the &#x27; highest terms.
-Many have said that their children would
-have died of croup if Chamberlain&#x27;s
-Croup Remedy had not been given.
-Kkuom &amp; Oubren.
-The 25 and 50 cent
-sizes for sale by W. F. Pine, City Drug
-Store.
 Hawthorne Truly Says: &quot;These
 railroads are positively the greatest
 blessings that the sges have wrought out